Riverscapes/fis-dem-error/README.md

 #Fuzzy Inference System (FIS) Repository

 This repository has been created to function as a database for FIS.
 The FIS in this repository are shipped with the Geomorphic Change Detection (GCD) Software Version 6.X.

+##Enable FIS Repository in GCD

 To auto load the repository to the _FIS Library_ in GCD projects make sure that the **_Autoload ET-AL provided FIS library_** is checked.
 This option is accesed through the _Customize_ drop-down menu on the tool bar, and clicking the _Options_ button to bring up the _Options_ form.
-For further information about the _Options_ menu [click here.](http://gcd6help.joewheaton.org/gcd-command-reference/customize-menu/options) Once the **_Autoload ET-AL provided FIS library_** option is turned on, every time a user is creating a FIS error surface they will be able to utilize the FIS in this repository.
+For a video tutorial for how to do this as well as further information about the _Options_ menu [click here.](http://gcd6help.joewheaton.org/gcd-command-reference/customize-menu/options) Once the **_Autoload ET-AL provided FIS library_** option is turned on, every time a user is creating a FIS error surface they will be able to utilize the FIS in this repository.

 ##Naming Convention of FIS Repository